 Don’t have your own boat but still want to get out on the water to fish?
 Book a tour with the folks at Trebled Life Fishing and reel in the big one!

 Lake Newell Resort

 Lake Newell Resort is a shoreside community, packed with all of the amenities needed to take advantage of this beautiful lake.
 Take advantage of the fantastic opportunity for waterskiing, canoeing, kayaking and SUP’ing.

-Its more notable feature alongside its public beach and day use area is the public marina which is great for launching anything from a pontoon to a canoe (bring your own vessel).
-Also note that this is the location of the lake’s only refueling station.
+Its more notable feature alongside its public beach and day-use area is the public marina which is great for launching anything from a pontoon to a canoe (bring your own vessel).
+Also, note that this is the location of the lake’s only refuelling station.

 Rolling Hills Reservoir

 Rolling Hills Reservoir is a separate body of water from Lake Newell.
 It’s both a camping and beach destination (and likely a bit quieter than the more popular Lake Newell) and is very popular with families in the summer.
 This is another great beach for paddle boarding, canoeing, kayaking, or just having a lazy float!
 Your dogs will be happy you chose to spend this day here too as a section of their beach is dog friendly.